 Several regional trail networks are emerging in Florida.
 These linked trails create larger loops and rides to connect towns, beaches, parks, and people.
 Some intersect or overlap each other, creating even longer rides.
-These are existing and emerging regional networks we've visited, we'll add more as we discover them or new ones are added:
+These are existing and emerging regional networks we've visited, we'll add more as we discover them or new ones are added (use links below to view details):

 Florida Regional Trail Systems